Fummelknabe/SensorFusionBA_ATRP/README.md

     - Detect Wheel Slippage (two solutions plausible:
         1. If camera position change is under 90° but orientation is way smaller
         2. If camera position change is under 90° but angular vel is small)
-- Calculate Psi, Theta and Phi from camera orientation and influence state
 - What about the mag to influence state?
 I should rework that